-JP Neri is a current junior at Enloe.
-Born in Guadalajara, Mexico, JP moved to the United States at a young age and has been trying to find a balance between both cultures ever since.
-JP enjoys cooking and watching TV in his spare time, and is an active member of the Band, Student Council, and Football Team.
-His talk, “Mexican Without Borders”, will focus on his journey to discover that it is ok to not fit into just one culture, and will also focus on his refusal to be boxed into stereotypes and expectations.
+JP Neri is a senior at Enloe High in Raleigh, NC.
+Born in Guadalajara, Mexico, JP moved to the US at a young age and has been trying to find a balance between both cultures ever since.
+JP enjoys cooking and watching TV in his spare time, and is an active member of the Band and Student Council.
+His TEDx Talk focuses on his journey to discover his own identity, and his refusal to be boxed into stereotypes and expectations.

-Mirelle Mah’moud is a junior at Enloe High School from Raleigh.
-In her speech, she will discuss the effects of a student’s overall happiness in school, and aims to teach students how to cultivate joy in school despite possible setbacks.
+Mirelle Mah’moud is a senior at Enloe High School in Raleigh, NC.
+Mirelle strives to create positive environments for everyone wherever she goes.
+Our brains will not always be on our side when it comes to being happy, so we must train them to help us.
+In her talk, she will discuss the effects of a student’s overall happiness in school, and aims to teach how to cultivate joy in school despite possible setbacks.

-Reagan Razon is a junior at Enloe from Morrisville, North Carolina.
-A lifelong dancer, Reagan will be speaking about her experience of being a dancer, while also being into mathematics.
-Reagan’s speech will call for the integration of mathematics into dance, and she hopes that she will move the audience to consider the two in a different light.
+Reagan Razon is a senior at Enloe from Morrisville, North Carolina.
+She has been dancing pre-professionally for over 12 years and has won Gold and Bronze in ballet at the national level.
+Reagan will be speaking about her experience of being a dancer, while also being into mathematics.
+Reagan’s speech will discuss the importance of the integration of dance into the school curriculum, especially STEM classes.
+She was a member of the MIT Online Science, Technology, and Engineering Community, where she studied Data Visualization techniques to amplify important stories.
+Bridging her two passions in this speech, she will explore the importance of an arts education with STEM.
+She hopes that she will move the audience to consider the two in a different light.